The 2017 gold sovereign features a privy mark to celebrate the 200th Anniversary of the Modern Sovereign.

 The obverse shows the fifth coinage portrait of Queen Elizabeth II, by the artist, Jody Clark.
 This is only the second time the portrait has appeared on the bullion sovereign.

-The reverse of the coin features Benedetto Pistrucci's St George and the Dragon engraving, first used on sovereigns in 1817.
+The reverse of the 2017 sovereign features Benedetto Pistrucci's St George and the Dragon engraving, first used on sovereigns in 1817.
 A privy mark is set to the left of the date in exergue, it consists the number 200 set above a quartered shield.
+The date is slightly smaller to accommodate the design feature.

 |Alloy||22 carat gold|